aksainr/f1-data-pipeline/README.md

 Data Extraction: Data is extracted from the Ergast API, providing comprehensive race information.

+Infrastructure: Terraform is used to seamlessly manage and setup infrastructure.

 Data Storage: The extracted data is saved to Google Cloud Storage (GCS) for further processing.

 Data Loading: The transformed data is loaded into BigQuery for storage and querying.